-82% of recruiters feel that their digital efforts in talent acquisition are “proficient or less.”
-Here are six ways they can optimize e-recruitment practices
+Eighty-two per cent of recruiters feel that their digital efforts in talent acquisition are “proficient or less.”
+Here are six ways you can optimise e-recruitment practices

 While e-recruitment is becoming more commonplace, many companies are still not employing the solution as effectively as possible.
 Six strategies for better e-recruitment practices include:

 - Track the performance of new hires and use that data to identify the best social network sources resulting in productive employees.

 - Keep job applicants engaged by emailing them continuous updates on interview schedules, expected timetable for feedback, and links to recruitment videos.